 - If TestPin has 5V, implies that something’s placed right in front of the sensor.

-- So, let's have a look at How output value will change, when we change the voltage on TestPin.
+- So, let’s have a look at How the output value will change when we change the voltage on TestPin.

-- At the Output Pin, I have placed an LC filter, that's also not required in real hardware implementation.
+- At the Output Pin, I have placed an LC filter, which is also not required in real hardware implementation.

 - But I have to use this filter in Proteus Simulation, as Proteus provides the Peak to Peak value and we need to convert that value into Vrms.

 - So, if you are working on a real sensor then you don’t need to add this inductor or capacitor.

 - Now, let’s run this Proteus Simulation and if you have done everything correctly, then you will get similar results:

 - I have shown three different scenarios in the above figure:

 - In the first image, the variable resistor is at 100%, thus providing 0V at TestPin.
 That’s why we got 0V at Output and hence no obstacle detected.

 - In the second image, the variable resistor is around 50%, thus providing around 2.5V at TestPin.
 So, we are getting around 2.5V at Output and hence obstacle detected in close range.